You accomplish work through tasks in the Content Marketing Platform (CMP). Each task moves through a workflow from creation to completion.

 The Create New Task window displays.
 Add a Title for the task and other supporting details.
 You can select a Campaign from the existing drop-down list or click + Add Campaign.
 You can specify the task's Start Date and Due Date and select a Workflow from the drop-down list.
 Click Create to create the task.

 The new task page displays and has the following tabs:

-- Content – Create, revise and optimize marketing content in support of your task
+- Content – Create, revise, and optimize marketing content to make progress with your task.

 - Fields – Update or add fields.

 - Publishing – Click Add Channel to select distribution channels and schedule publication for an article or social content.

 - Related – Add tasks that support this task or link any related activities.

 - Financials – Start and edit a budget for the campaign.

 - History – Provides an audit trail of interactions within the task over time.
 People, the actions they took, and time display in an easy-to-read timeline format that corresponds with changes made in the task over time.